avisi-cloud/structurizr-site-generatr/CONTRIBUTING.md

 ## Recommended development tooling

-We recomment using IntelliJ Community or Ultimate edition as your IDE.
+We recommend using IntelliJ Community or Ultimate edition as your IDE.
 Additionally, you will need the following tools:

 - Git for version control
 - Java Development Kit (JDK) version 18 for building the source code